 (Art.
 7.13 Section 2, Subsections a, e and g of the WHW) BoS advisory powers (a); right of approval (e and g) (Art.
-7.13 Section 2, Subsection a, e, g and x of the WHW FSC right of approval, BoS advisory powers
+7.13 Section 2, Subsection x of the WHW FSC right of approval, BoS advisory powers

 - 1. The programme includes the Master's degree audit, with a study load of 120 credits.
 Subsection e and g - 2.
 Following approval from the two Boards of Examiners concerned, a student may take an individual double degree programme in which two Master's programmes are combined simultaneously to create a programme of at least 180 credits.
 Upon completion the student is awarded two Master's diplomas.
 The student must earn at least 60 unique credits for each Master's degree programme excluding the MSc Thesis. - 3.
 A course that was part of the Bachelor's degree programme that qualified a student for admission to the Master's degree programme may not be included in the Master's degree programme.
 If a compulsory component has already been completed in the aforementioned Bachelor's degree programme, the Board of Examiners will designate an alternative course.
-If an elective course of the degree programme has already been completed in the aforementioned Bachelor's degree programme has already been completed in the aforementioned Bachelor's degree programme has already been completed in the aforementioned Bachelor's degree programme has already been completed in the aforementioned Bachelor's degree programme, the student will select an alternative elective course.
-Subsection a - The Master's degree audit is concluded with a final test or assignment.
+If an elective course of the degree programme has already been completed in the aforementioned Bachelor's degree programme has already been completed in the aforementioned because of the degree programme has already been completed in the aforementioned Bachelor's degree programme has already been completed in the aforementioned because of the degree programme has already been completed in the aforementioned Bachelor's degree programme, the student will select an alternative elective course.
+Subsection a - 4.
+The Master's degree audit is concluded with a final test or assignment.
 This test or assignment demonstrates that the student possesses and is able to apply the knowledge, insight and skills acquired in the degree programme.
 Subsection a - 5.
 The degree programme is described in Appendix 3.
-Subsection e and x - The actual design of the educational programme is elaborated in detail in the study guide.
-For the academic year 2021-2022, in the context of the outbreak of COVID-19, the study guide will be published before the start of the semester in which a course is scheduled.
+Subsection e and x - 6.
+The actual design of the educational programme is elaborated in detail in the study guide.
 Subsection x